 An improvised piece of music doesn’t materialise out of nothing.
 A great design doesn’t materialise out of nothing.

 The musicians that are great improvisers have already put in the work.
 The lithe spontaneity of the music is the result of practice, repetition and experience.
 They’ve tried many things.
 They are willing to fail.
 Missteps are considered inevitable and necessary to learning and improving.
 Improvisation is necessarily messy.
 It takes time and practice.
 It’s identical for architects and design practice.

 The key with all this work is to start.
 To start learning, to start practicing, to start being messy and working with others.
 All this work is a posture, you need to show up and you need to start.

-Wrapping together the previous posts, we can see them as a series of skills enabling improvisation.
-Architects might start to find new possibilities in their architectural practices.
-The improvisational preparation is very much one of iteration and failure, building small new ideas to be called upon to be combined in new and interesting ways.
-Another improvisational approach might be taken to the research combining ideas from precedent in new and interesting ways.
-It’s design but it’s also a posture that architects might take in their work outside of design and in their architectural practices.
+Wrapping together the previous four posts in this series (Designing Possibility, Fail and Iterate, Memory and Research, Critical Thinking), we can see them as a series of skills enabling improvisation.
+Through improvisation, architects might start to find new possibilities in their architectural practices.
+The improvisational preparation is very much one of iteration and failure, building new small ideas to be combined in new and interesting ways.
+Another improvisational strategy can be taken from research and by combining ideas from precedents in new and interesting ways.
+It’s design and it’s a posture that architects might take in the work they do in their practice not normally associated with design.

 This is all abstract until you identify how or what you might improvise on.
 You could start small and it might relate to how you communicate and work with each other in the office, then consider how it might be applied to how you work with clients, consultants, and so on.
 You might like to then consider other processes like marketing, business development or go big on the entire process in the delivery of a project.